oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 Let's look at the traffic split in the linkerd UI

 - In your web browser go to `https://<external IP address>`

-If needed accept that it's a self signed certificate and login as `admin` with password you set when installing linkerd

 - On the upper left click the namespaces dropdown (It may display `DEFAULT` or another namespace name